WWL (AM): Sports

+For many years, WWL has been the flagship station for broadcasts of New Orleans Saints football games, continuously since the 1995 season.
+WWL-AM-FM continue to be the lead stations on the New Orleans Saints Radio Network, with affiliates in Louisiana, Mississippi and three other states.

+WWL-AM-FM are also the flagships for New Orleans Pelicans basketball broadcasts.
+The team had been with KLRZ for five years leading up to 2024.
+With the 2024–25 season, team broadcasts returned to WWL-AM-FM.

-WWL is also the New Orleans outlet of the LSU Tigers, simulcasting all football games on both the AM and FM signals while men's basketball and baseball games air on either station.
-It shares flagship status with Baton Rouge's WDGL; the AM station can be heard at city-grade strength in the capital.
-It was previously the radio home of the Tulane Green Wave.
+WWL-AM-FM serve as the New Orleans outlet of the LSU Tigers, simulcasting all football games, while some men's basketball and baseball games are also heard.
+It shares flagship status with WDGL in Baton Rouge.
+WWL was previously the radio home of the Tulane Green Wave.

 History

+Early years

-Effective December 1, 1921, the Commerce department, which regulated radio at this time, adopted regulations formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for farm market and weather reports.
-On March 31, 1922 Loyola University in New Orleans was issued a Limited Commercial license for a new station on the 360 meter "entertainment" wavelength.
-The station call letters, WWL, were randomly assigned from a roster of available call signs.
-WWL was the second broadcasting station licensed in the state of Louisiana, following WGV, also in New Orleans, licensed 10 days earlier.
+Effective December 1, 1921, the Department of Commerce, which controlled radio at the time, adopted regulations formally establishing a broadcasting station category.
+It set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for farm market and weather reports.

+On March 31, 1922, Loyola University in New Orleans was issued a "Limited Commercial License" for a new station on the 360-meter "entertainment" wavelength.
+WWL was the second broadcasting station licensed in Louisiana, following WGV, also in New Orleans, licensed 10 days earlier.
 However, WWL was the first station in the state to begin broadcasting operations.

+Loyola University

-Starting before World War One and continuing until June 1922, the university sponsored a radio training school, with both civilian and military students.
-WWL's initial equipment was installed at Marquette Hall on the Loyola campus, with construction performed by Edward T. Cassidy, a Jesuit seminarian and physicist serving as the current head of the Radio School, and L. J. N. "Joe" du Treil, a former school head who now worked at the Commerce Department's New Orleans district office of its Radio Service section.
+Starting before World War I and continuing until June 1922, the university sponsored a radio training school, with both civilian and military students.
+WWL's initial equipment was installed at Marquette Hall on the Loyola campus, with construction performed by Edward T. Cassidy, a Jesuit seminarian and physicist serving as the head of the radio school, and L. J. N. "Joe" du Treil, a former school head who worked at the Commerce Department's New Orleans district office of its Radio Service section.

-WWL received a telegraphed authorization on March 31, 1922, and began broadcasting on the shared 360 meter entertainment wavelength, as a 10-watt station, on the same day.
+WWL received authorization by telegraph and signed on the air on March 31, 1922.
+It began broadcasting on the shared 360-meter entertainment wavelength, as a 10-watt station.
 The station's primary initial purpose was to promote a university fundraising project.
-Loyola president Father Edward Cummings opened the first half-hour broadcast with a three minute fundraising plea on behalf of the University's building drive, stating that "We are organizing the radio operators in the state to spread the story of Loyola's needs.
+Loyola president Father Edward Cummings opened the first half-hour broadcast with a three-minute fundraising plea on behalf of the university's building drive, stating that "We are organizing the radio operators in the state to spread the story of Loyola's needs.
 Will you lend your support to our campaign, both by radio and individual effort which will aid us in making Loyola University one of the greatest institutions of learning in the Southland?"
-This was followed by Tulane's Guiseppe Ferrate playing an original piano composition.
+This was followed by Tulane University's Guiseppe Ferrate playing an original piano composition.